xoascf/SuRun/SuRun/ReadMe.txt

 * SuRun now checks that a user is member of "Administrators" or "SuRunners" before launching setup
 * SuRun now starts/resumes the "Secondary Logon" service automatically
+* SuRun now complains if the windows shell is running as Administrator

 SuRun 1.0.2.0 - 2007-05-29:
 ---------------------------